Bajram Curri: Career

 Following the defeat of the revolution Curri continued his opposition to Zogu.
-On March 29, 1925 he was surrounded by Zogist troops while hiding in a cave near Dragobia.
+On March 29, 1925, he was surrounded by Zogist troops while hiding in a cave near Dragobia.
 He was killed by his own friends so their lives could be spared by the zogist troops.

-Years later in honour of Bajram Curri the town of Kolgecaj was renamed after him in 1952.
+Years later in honor of Bajram Curri the town of Kolgecaj was renamed after him in 1952.